darrenhatcher/solis-wifi-poller/README.md

 To do a test (assuming your WiFi stick is 192.168.1.149) use this URL: http://admin:password@192.168.1.149/inverter.cgi

-In this example, set <password> to your password used bu the WiFi stick to connect to your local network.
+In this example, set <password> to your password used by the WiFi stick to connect to your local network.

 A response in a web browser should look something like: 0000000000000000;360026;F4;28.1;0;191;3390;NO;